OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

-**1) In the week1/conda directory there is a file called `obds_py3.yml`.
-Copy this file to your conda directory, we will use this file to create a new conda environment**
+**1) In the /shared/week1/conda directory there is a file called `obds_py3.yml`.
+Copy this file to your week1/conda directory, we will use this file to create a new conda environment**

 **2) Have a look inside the obds_py3.yml file**